 Short but adventurous – a small river which punches above its weight.

-The Afon Sychryd is a short river which rises to the south of the Geopark -in fact the only one to do so – and heads through a deep wooded gorge for a meeting with the Afon Mellte near Dinas Rock.
+The Afon Sychryd is a short river which rises to the south of the Geopark -in fact the only one of the Nedd’s tributaries to do so – and heads through a deep wooded gorge for a meeting with the Afon Mellte near Craig-y-Ddinas / Dinas Rock.
+This cliff-defended tongue of rock between the two rivers is the site of an Iron Age promontory fort and gives the feature its name; Craig-y-ddinas signifies ‘fortress of the rock’.

 There are few places in South Wales where the geological upheavals of the past are more strikingly displayed than along the course of the Sychryd.
 The main gorge section has been carved out by the river along the Dinas Fault, where movement of the rocks on either side has fractured a broad band of rocks and made them more prone to erosion by water.
 There are at least a couple more parallel faults to the north of Dinas Rock which, together with associated folds in the rocks, are collectively known as the Neath Disturbance.
 The Dinas Fault Zone is effectively the entire width between the sheer walls of Dinas Rock and Bwa Maen and which contains a multiplicity of movement planes – surfaces which have slid past each other in the past.